biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 ## The rank of an alphabet symbol
 The rank of a symbol is a number in range \[0..alphabet_size) where each number is paired with an alphabet symbol by a bijective function.
-In SeqAn the rank is always determined by the lexicographical order of the underlying characters.
+In BioC++ the rank is always determined by the lexicographical order of the underlying characters.
 For instance, in bio::dna4 the bijection is <br>
 <code>'A'_dna4 ⟼ 0</code> <br>
 <code>'C'_dna4 ⟼ 1</code> <br>
 <code>'G'_dna4 ⟼ 2</code> <br>
 <code>'T'_dna4 ⟼ 3</code>.

-SeqAn provides the function bio::to_rank for converting a symbol to its rank value as demonstrated in the following code example.
+BioC++ provides the function bio::to_rank for converting a symbol to its rank value as demonstrated in the following code example.
 Note that the data type of the rank is usually the smallest possible unsigned type that is required for storing the values of the alphabet.